awsdocs/aws-codebuild-user-guide/doc_source/use-proxy-server.md

 **Note**
  For HTTP, Squid does not require configuration\.
 From all HTTP/1\.1 request messages, it can retrieve the host header field, which specifies the internet host that is being requested\.

-## Run AWS CodeBuild in a Transparent Proxy Server<a name="run-codebuild-in-transparent-proxy-server"></a>
+## Run CodeBuild in a Transparent Proxy Server<a name="run-codebuild-in-transparent-proxy-server"></a>

  To run AWS CodeBuild in a transparent proxy server, you must configure the proxy server with access to the websites and domains it interacts with\.

 ### Configure Squid as a Transparent Proxy Server<a name="use-proxy-server-transparent-squid-configure"></a>

  To configure a proxy server to be transparent, you must grant it access to the domains and websites you want it to access\.
 To run AWS CodeBuild with a transparent proxy server, you must grant it access to amazonaws\.com\.
-You must also grant access to other websites AWS CodeBuild uses\.
-These vary depending on how you create your AWS CodeBuild projects\.
+You must also grant access to other websites CodeBuild uses\.
+These vary depending on how you create your CodeBuild projects\.
 Example websites are those for repositories such as GitHub, Bitbucket, Yum, and Maven\.
 To grant Squid access to specific domains and websites, use a command similar to the following to update the `squid.conf` file\.
 This sample command grants access to amazonaws\.com, github\.com, and bitbucket\.com\.
 You can edit this sample to grant access to other websites\.

 ```
 cat | sudo tee /etc/squid/squid.conf ≪EOF